kappa8719/kanden/tools/dump_schedule/README.md

 # `dump_schedule`

-A simple debugging utility for visualizing Valence's schedule graph.
+A simple debugging utility for visualizing Kanden's schedule graph.
 Generates a SVG file.

 1. Ensure that [Graphviz](https://graphviz.org/) is installed and the `dot` and `tred` commands are available.
 2. Run the program with `cargo r -p dump_schedule -- PostUpdate`